ShubhamSus/Python-To-Mpy/README.md

 - Open Solution in Visual Studio: Launch `Visual Studio` (ensure that .Net 4.8 is installed) and open the `Python-To-Mpy.sln` solution file.

 - Build the Application: From within Visual Studio, build the application using the built-in build tools.

+- Ensure that the `Mpy-Cross` application is located within the application directory, named as `mpy`.

 ## Demo